xuxiangwen/xuxiangwen.github.io/env.md

 #### gensim
 !pip install --upgrade gensim --proxy http://web-proxy.rose.hp.com:8080
-#  Without Cython, you’ll only be able to use one core because of the GIL (and word2vec training will be miserably slow).
+#  Without Cython, youâll only be able to use one core because of the GIL (and word2vec training will be miserably slow).
 !pip install --upgrade  Cython --install-option="--no-cython-compile"   --proxy http://web-proxy.rose.hp.com:8080

 #### nlp